Deal stack to bring down the cost of a supermarket shop at Marks and Spencer. Find out below how I recently saved 55% on food and drink!

 Get a Sparks card

 Sometimes these discounts are for non-food items, and you obviously won’t want to buy all the food items offered.
-But every month or so there’s an offer which will give you £5 of £25, or 10% off the total.
+So it’s not perfect.
+But it’s worth a look.
+Plus every other month or so there’s a broader offer which will give you £5 of £25, or 10% off the total.

-Take advantage of the Dine in for £10 meal deal
+Get the most out of the Dine in for £12 meal deal

-One of the most popular regular promotions at M&S is the Dine in for 2 for £10 offer.
-If you don’t know it you get the following for a tenner:
+One of the most popular regular promotions at M&S is the Dine in for 2 for £12 offer.
+If you don’t know it, you get the following for a tenner:

 - A main